Without Sky: Social Media and the End of Reality

 Twitter grew extremely slowly between 2007 and 2010, but then started to take off.
 And the default in San Francisco at that time was to throw money at anything that attracted eyeballs.
 Twitter thus grew into a venture-funded company with millions of users and all the attendant expenses: engineering, dev-ops, HR, moderation, legal, and customer service.
 Any plans to make Twitter a protocol and not a company would have to wait.

 Twitter, Inc. grew in fits and starts, with boardroom drama and changes in leadership over the years, and Dorsey eventually returning as part time CEO.
-In 2019, he returned to the problem of building a social media protocol and launched a skunkworks entity to be funded by Twitter.
+In 2019, he returned to the problem of building a social media protocol and launched a skunkworks entity funded by Twitter.
 It was to be called Bluesky.

 According to reports, Twitter gave the Bluesky team a no-strings $13 million grant with a mandate to develop a decentralized protocol that could later be used to support a social media app.
 This is a bit like building the plumbing for a house, but without the house, and making the plans for the plumbing available to anyone who wanted to build on it.